-An expansion of the notion of music itself is necessarily linked to an extension of the instrumental boundaries; the piano cannot be spared from this process, lest it permanently becomes a “piece of furniture,” as Helmut Lachenmann had already characterized it in the late 1970′s.
-Which paths the extension can take is demonstrated by Sebastian Berweck on this album, with compositions which approach the dissolution of ossified pianistic convention from a variety of perspectives.
+An expansion of the notion of music itself is necessarily linked to an extension of the instrumental boundaries; the piano cannot be spared from this process, lest it permanently become a “piece of furniture,” as Helmut Lachenmann had already characterized it in the late 1970′s.
+Which paths the extension can take is demonstrated by Sebastian Berweck on this CD, with compositions which approach the dissolution of ossified pianistic convention from a variety of perspectives.

 ‘Berweck […] acts more as a partner to the instrument than its tamer’ - 24/25